inspektor-gadget/kubecon-na-2024/hands-on.md

 We prepared a set of virtual machines with all the dependencies ready for this contribfest.
 We'll give you instruction on the section to connect to them.

+The environment has:
+- A running minikube cluster deployed
+- `ig` and `kubectl gadget` binaries installed to handle gadgets
+- Inspektor Gadget deployed to the cluster
+- Prometheus and Grafana deployed to the cluster

 ## Walking through the eBPF code

 The eBPF code is available in the `task/program.bpf.c` file.
 Let's walk